About the Program

 11. Who owns the property after it has been transferred to a school or educational nonprofit?

 When an agency direct transfers a computer to a school or educational nonprofit activity under 15 USC, the holding federal agency releases Government ownership of the computer and the recipient activity gains title to the property upon receipt.
-When an agency transfers a computer to a school or educational nonprofit activity under 40 USC, the educational activity has conditional title to the property until use restrictions are met (which usually involves a one-year period of restriction).

 12. How can agencies determine which schools and educational nonprofit organizations need computers?